Family Files (for registered members)

 Activated March 2012 & in development.
-These are a simple chart submitted by family members which place the names of ancestor couples with relevant vital records in order from the present to past ie. from the name of the person submitting the file to the names of the oldest couple on their branch of the family tree.
+These are charts submitted by family members which display relevant vital records in order from the present to past ie. from the name of the person submitting the file to the names of the oldest couple on their branch of the family tree.
 As these documents are reviewed by the website curator with the submitter they will eventually be entered into a master GEDCOM file where the links among the branches will be shown.

 2. GEDCOM Files:

-To be activated Jan 2013.
 This will be a master document which includes the vital records of Sambell/s family members from all branches of the Sambells family tree.
-Included will be descendent charts, family person index, family tree diagrams etc.
+Included will be descendant charts, family person index, family tree diagrams etc.